seandkendall/genai-bedrock-chatbot/cdk/lambda_functions/lambda-readme.md

 # Which function will you be routed to?

-genai_bedrock_agents_client_fn - If you're using Bedrock Agents, Bedrock Prompt Flows, or Bedrock Knowledge Bases, you will be routed to genai_bedrock_agents_client_fn
+genai_bedrock_agents_client_fn - If you're using Bedrock Agents, Bedrock Prompt Flows, or Bedrock KnowledgeBases, you will be routed to genai_bedrock_agents_client_fn

 genai_bedrock_async_fn - If you're using a Large Language Model by itself, such as plain old Claude 3.5 Sonnetv2, or the latest flavor of Llama, you will be routed to genai_bedrock_async_fn